arviz-devs/arviz/doc/source/schema/schema.md

 variables should be taken from the `unconstrained_posterior` group if present, and if not, then the values from the variable in the `posterior` group should be used.

-Both samples and variables (for those present only) should match between the `posterior` and the `unconstrained_posterior` groups.
-Note that as defined above, matching samples and variables impose constraints on dimensions and coordinates, not on the values which will be different.
+Samples should match between the `posterior` and the `unconstrained_posterior` groups.
+All variables in `unconstrained_posterior` should have a counterpart in `posterior` with the same name.
+However, they don't need to have the same dimensions nor shape.

 :::{note}
 :class: dropdown